 As Khalifa International Stadium was already a host venue of international level events, its redevelopment – and therefore its environmental impact – was kept to a minimum.
 The main focus was on enhancing its capacity and facilities to FIFA World Cup™ standards and, crucially, modernising it to become a more environmentally friendly venue

 A green route to the game

-Every effort being made at the stadium, down to the use of energy-saving lighting and bathroom fittings, will push it towards its goal of Global Sustainability Assessment System (GSAS) certification.
+Every effort made in the stadium's renovation, down to the use of energy-saving lighting and bathroom fittings.
+Khalifa International Stadium is the first FIFA World Cup 2022™ venue to achieve the goal of Global Sustainability Assessment System (GSAS) certification.
 Even a venue as historic as Khalifa International Stadium recognises that sustainability is an integral part of its future.